eth-fabric/website/docs/education/based-rollups/based-rollups-101.md

 ## A Brief History of Based Rollups

-The concept of based rollups was formally introduced in an ETH Research post in early 2023 by Justin Drake (previously this conceptually had been introduced by Vitalik in 2021).
-Based rollups have continued to be pursed by teams across the Ethereum community due to the following features based rollups provide:
+The concept of based rollups was formally introduced in an ETH Research post by Justin Drake in early 2023 (though Vitalik first introduced the idea conceptually in 2021).
+Since then, based rollups have continued to gain traction within the Ethereum community due to the following advantages they offer:

-- **Inherited Characteristics of Ethereum:** Because based rollups use Ethereum validators for sequencing transactions, they inherit some of the decentralization characteristics of Ethereum.
+- Inherited Characteristics of Ethereum: Because based rollups use Ethereum validators for sequencing transactions, they inherit key decentralization properties from Ethereum.
-- **Enhanced Interoperability:** Based rollups are a solution that when combined with standardization efforts will make Ethereum and all of the rollups feel like one chain.
+- Enhanced Interoperability: When combined with standardization efforts, based rollups help Ethereum and its rollups function more like a unified chain.
-- **Rollup Bootstrapping:** Based rollups can leverage infrastructure and liquidity in other based rollups and Ethereum.
-For instance, USDC on Ethereum can be used for a trade executed on a based rollup (i.e., the rollup does not need to do BD to get USDC to be issued on its rollup).
+- Rollup Bootstrapping: Based rollups can leverage existing infrastructure and liquidity from both Ethereum and other based rollups.
+For example, USDC on Ethereum can be used for a trade executed on a based rollup, eliminating the need for the rollup to establish separate partnerships to get USDC issued natively.
-- **Benefits for App Developers:** Developers can create customized rollups for their users while maintaining connectivity with other based rollups and Ethereum L1, reducing existing friction
+- Benefits for App Developers: Developers can create customized rollups tailored to their users while maintaining seamless connectivity with Ethereum L1 and other based rollups, reducing friction in the ecosystem.

 ## What Is a Based Rollup?